LukasWoodtli/WebPage/pelican/content/understanding_computation.md

-[...] *"introducing another machine feature called free moves.
+*"[...] introducing another machine feature called free moves.
 These are rules that the machine may spontaneously follow without reading any input"* - page 88

 <!-- TODO continue here